-Due to the COVID-19 pandemic, a large portion of our workforce has been working remotely and is likely to continue to do so for some time.
+Due to the COVID-19 pandemic, a large portion of our workforce has been working remotely and we expect certain portions of our workforce to continue to do so from time to time.
 While we have cybersecurity risk management tools to help protect our technology, information and networks that our employees access remotely, we cannot guarantee the security of the network that they will be using, the security status of the other non-company managed devices that might be on the network to which they are connected or the devices or networks used by third parties with whom our employees conduct business, such as customers, suppliers, vendors and other persons.
-Additionally, there has been a major global increase in COVID-19 related cyber-fraud and phishing attacks that continue to target our employees, vendors, suppliers, customers and others.
-Accordingly, we have increased our efforts and resources relating to cybersecurity as a result of the COVID-19 pandemic
+Additionally, there continues to be a significant amount of COVID-19 related cyber-fraud and phishing attacks that continue to target our employees, vendors, suppliers, customers and others.
+Accordingly, we continue to focus our efforts and resources on improving cybersecurity as a result of the COVID-19 pandemic.